 The Creative Vitality™ Index (CVI™) is an annual measure of the economic health of the arts-related creative economy in Utah.
 In the CVI™, creative economy is defined as including for-profit and nonprofit arts-related creative enterprises, and the key support and service activities that sustain them.
 The Index is the result of research that was designed to develop a more inclusive and robust diagnostic tool related to the economic dimensions of the arts elements of the creative economy.
 Download the CVI™ below:

-- Utah 2007 Creative Vitality™ Index Summary Report (2.9MB PDF) Full
+- Utah 2007 Creative Vitality™ Index Summary Report; Full Report

 - Utah 2006 Creative Vitality™ Index Full Report

 - Utah 2005 Creative Vitality™ Index Full Report

 A comprehensive survey of arts education in Wyoming, Utah, Montana and Idaho covering the 2009-2010 school year, undertaken by Utah Arts & Museums and the Utah State Office of Education and was conducted by Bothell Assessment and Research.

 The results of the Association of Teaching Artists’s Survey on What are Meaningful, Supportable, and Sustainable Environments for the Work of a Teaching Artist are now available online.
 The focus of the survey, conducted between September 2009 and March 2010 was Teaching Artists’ experiential knowledge.
 Teaching Artists’ from fifty states and the District of Columbia responded to the survey.

 The Utah Arts & Museums’ Office of Museum Services recently conducted a survey to gain information on museums’ growth, development and value in the State of Utah.
 The survey was directed toward attendance, budgets, professional development, collection/records, information technology and museum priorities.